Federation of Cuban Women: Evolution of the FMC's Goals

 The evolution of the goals of the FMC throughout its progression can be characterized with the following statement: “The state guarantees women the same opportunities and possibilities as men in order to achieve women’s full participation in the development of the country.”
 As specifically claimed in the Cuban Constitution within Article 44, and drafted in 1976.

 And so throughout the aforementioned goals, the Federation of Cuban Woman cemented their mission of pushing for women's involvement in economic and social matters as well as increasing the amounts of women in the workforce.
 The foundational framework of the FMC characterized by its leadership and presence within local, municipal, provincial, and national tiers has been pivotal in accomplishing progress at all perspective tiers.
 After all, advancements in reproductive health rights, gender equalization, and women's rights in Cuba post 1960 have resulted from the FMC's efforts.
 Composed of women stemming from diverse social backgrounds, such as from ministry decision-making positions, labor unions, and even drawing in participation from the Communist Party of Cuba, is the national directorate that reveals the women's perspective across all political and societal tiers.

-In February 2021, 23.45% of parliamentary seats belonged to woman within the Cuban National Assembly.
+In February 2021, 23.45% of parliamentary seats belonged to women within the Cuban National Assembly.
 This increase in woman's parliamentary occupation has listed Cuba sixth from a pool of 162 countries regarding women's amount of political participation.
 However, with women only possessing a 25% share of high administrative roles in Cuban government, it is evident that disparities persevere.
 This further portrays why the further relentless actions of the FMC are necessary for women's political progress in Cuba.